 3. Loose Gums

-Loose gums occurs when the gum tissues loose its capacity to support the teeth.
+Loose gums occur when the gum tissues lose its capacity to support the teeth.
 This condition often creates pockets or space between the teeth and gum tissue – which is an ideal environment for bacteria growth and tartar buildup.
 Even regular brushing and flossing cannot remove the debris and tartar that gets accumulated in these gaps.
-This further leads to infection in gums, tooth decay and several other serious dental issues if left treated.
+This further leads to infection in gums, tooth decay, and several other serious dental issues if left treated.

 Symptoms of Loose Gums